An elementary method of calculating an explicit form of Young measures in some special cases: Examples

 \section{Examples}

 We now give some examples of direct computation of quasi-Young measures.
-The examples of oscillating sequences are taken from the items listed in the references.
+The examples of oscillating sequences are taken from the items listed in the references (see [\cite{Cioranescu}, \cite{Pedregal} -- \cite{Roubicek}).
 We can see that the method described in the above sections gives the same results without using functional analytic tools.
-In particular we do not need a generalized version of the Riemann -- Lebesgue lemma.\\ \\ (a) Let $a,b\in\mathbb{R_+}$, $\varOmega =]0,a[$ and consider the sequence of functions
+In particular we do not need a genera\-li\-zed version of the Riemann -- Lebesgue lemma.\\ \\ (a) Let $a,b>0$, $\varOmega =]0,a[$.
+Let the function $u$